JuliaAI/MLJ.jl/docs/src/index.md

   not easily inspected or manipulated (by tuning algorithms, for example)

-- Composite models cannot implement multiple opertations, for example, both a `predict` and `transform` method (as in clustering models) or both a `transform` and `inverse_transform` method.
+- Composite models cannot implement multiple operations, for example, both a `predict` and `transform` method (as in clustering models) or both a `transform` and `inverse_transform` method.